 - 7.3 Benefits Payable (only applicable to employees who are members of the Local Government Pension Scheme). - 7.4 Employees who retire flexibly are entitled to their accrued pension and lump subject to an actuarial reduction.
 Employees who were contributing to the Scheme prior to 1 October 2006, may have some protection if they take flexible retirement between the age of 60 and 65.
 However, if they retire flexibly between 55 and 59 their pension benefits will be reduced to reflect the early payment.
 The Council will not waive this reduction. - 7.5 Once a flexible retirement request has been approved, the employee may not, at a later date, increase their hours or grade beyond those approved for flexible retirement as per 7.2 above. - 7.6 In circumstances where the job description of a post is changed as a result of a request for flexible retirement, the post will be re-evaluated.
-If the result of the evaluation is that the post is downgraded then pay protection will not apply.

-8. Applications for Flexible Retirement

-- 8.1 Employees who wish to apply for flexible retirement must do so in writing to their Director with a copy to the Head of Human Resources (HR). - 8.2 Applications from staff who are not members of the Local Government Pension Scheme can be granted by CMT in consultation with the Head of HR. - 8.3 Applications for flexible retirement from employees who are members of the Local Government Pension Scheme must be authorised by the: - Corporate Management Team; - the relevant Director: - Head of Human Resources. - 8.4 Applications for flexible retirement will be submitted to Personnel Committee for approval. - 8.5 Applications for flexible retirement from the Chief Executive, Directors or Heads of Service must have the approval of Personnel and Policy and Finance Committees.
+If the result of the evaluation is that the post is downgraded then pay protection will not apply. - 8.
+Applications for Flexible Retirement - 8.1 Employees who wish to apply for flexible retirement must do so in writing to their Director with a copy to the Head of Human Resources (HR). - 8.2 Applications from staff who are not members of the Local Government Pension Scheme can be granted by CMT in consultation with the Head of HR. - 8.3 Applications for flexible retirement from employees who are members of the Local Government Pension Scheme must be authorised by the: - Corporate Management Team; - the relevant Director: - Head of Human Resources. - 8.4 Applications for flexible retirement will be submitted to Personnel Committee for approval.